d8corp/mazzard/README.md

 update(1, 2)
 // > 1, 2
 ```
-The same will happen for setters
+The same will happen for setters.
 ```javascript
 const test = mazzard({
   set fullName (value) {